First, I think that you should go to any

 -Le Cafe Viennois: rue de l'Ecole de Medecine, 6eme, Luxembourg,

 Odeon, Saint Michel.
 A little cafe for students.
-Good pastries and excellent
+Good pastries and

 hot chocolate (Austrian/German style).
 Specialty: chocolate or coffe with